The first reference to a church on the site of St Andrew’s can be found in the Domesday Book of 1086:

 The side chapel contains memorials, mainly to the Wollastons and Pettiwards, some of which date from the eighteenth century and were reinstalled having been removed from the previous smaller church.

-The fine stained glass windows, from the studio of Clayton and Bell – one of the largest Victorian producers, known for its quality and design – is one of the most striking features of the church.
+The fine stained glass windows, from the studio of Clayton and Bell – one of the largest Victorian producers, known for its quality and design – are among the most striking features of the church.

-More recently, to commemorate the Millenium, some beautiful examples of modern church embroidery were introduced and kneelers were designed, worked and financed by local people.
+To commemorate the Millenium, some beautiful examples of modern church embroidery were introduced and kneelers were designed, worked and financed by local people.
 Since then more kneelers have been added, including some to mark the centenary of the First World War

 See the Angels & Pinnacles website for more pictures and information.